aranggitoar/interlinear-bible-simple-editor/README.md

 Because of the urgent need of this application, it is made to be simple and portable.
-So the web technologies (SolidJS framework with Hope UI component library for the functionality and interface and TypeScript for easier debugging), Tauri as the wrapper for desktop use.
+So the web technologies (SolidJS framework with Hope UI component library for the functionality and interface and TypeScript for easier debugging) and Tauri as the wrapper for desktop use is utilized.
 The fonts used are [SBL Biblit](https://www.sbl-site.org/educational/BiblicalFonts_SBLBibLit.aspx).

 ## **Functionality**